edumserrano/share-jobs-data/docs/dev-notes/README.md

 The steps below show how to run the Docker container action against a set of test data provided by the repo.
 However you can follow the same steps and provide any data you wish to test.

 1) Clone the repo and browse to the repo's directory.
-2) Create an empty file named `github-step-output.txt` that will store the output of the action.
+2) Create an empty file named `github-step-output.txt` that will store the GitHub step output of the action.
 To create an empty file you can do something like `echo $null >> github-step-output.txt`.
 3) Run `docker build -t share-jobs-data .`
 4) Run the docker container and pass the required inputs to execute one of the available commands.
 To know the options for each available command you can check the documentation on the [main readme](/README.md) or do: